dwclake/solecism/readme.md

 `Solecism` is a text editor designed specifically for creative writers.
 It provides a distraction-free writing environment with features tailored to the needs of authors, novelists, and poets.
 This is the repository for the free version.

 ## Planned features:
+- Available as a web or native app.
 - Local storage and optional cloud synchronization integration.
 - Flexible project structure allowing them to be tailored to personal preference.
 - Exporting to various formats including PDF, DOCX, EPUB.